tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_item.md

     print "OnItemSplit works!"
 ```

- * Called right before an item is upgraded
+ * Called right before an item is split into multiple stacks
  * No return behavior

 ## OnItemUpgrade